AngelProtocolFinance/ap-documentation/src/functional/overview/why-use-angel-protocol.md

 # Why use Angel Protocol?

 The tokenization of assets is both revolutionary and inevitable.
-Significant value, efficiency, and democratization of access are unlocked with the move from traditional to tokenized assets (along with new blue oceans of possibility through programmable, trustless execution).
+Significant value, efficiency, and democratization of access are unlocked with the move from traditional to tokenized assets (along with new blue oceans of possibility through programmable, trust-less execution).
 Those who embrace and leverage this technology gain a significant competitive advantage.
 However, building customized financial products is out of reach for most businesses and individuals:

 - **Regulation & Intermediaries:** Time-to-market often takes anywhere from 2 to 6 months, or longer if not utilizing a Banking-as-a-Service (BaaS) provider
 - **Development Cost:** Minimum development cost for a new financial product can easily exceed $150K for simple functionality